nph278/pixelize/README.md

 A pixely 2d game engine

-## Please submit a pull request if you can make the mobile version look good!
+## Please submit a pull request if you can make the mobile version look good

 ## Tutorial